Written by Dave Cave, Jon Marcus, Eva Schiffer, and Adira Slattery

 The first theater with all artificial actors is in rehearsals the night before opening.
 The director left the AI puppets to run automatic rehearsals overnight.
 Surely the puppets won't begin to pull their own strings.

-Content warnings: This game includes suicidal ideation, unrequited love, characters who remember their own death, and robotic theater puppets trapped in a cycle of acting (and reacting) they can only marginally control.
+Content warnings: This game includes nihilism, depression, unrequited love, characters who remember their own death, and robotic theater puppets trapped in a cycle of acting (and reacting) they can only marginally control.
+The play within the game includes adultery, murder, and guns (no gun props will be present but players will pantomime shooting).

-Rehearsal, Replay is for players 16 and older.
+Rehearsal, Replay is intended for players 16 and older.

 All six characters in this game are gendered using they/them pronouns in the game materials and can be played by players of any gender as characters of any gender.